-Most of the issues are caused by a lack of adequate support, and if you can give yourself the right sort of support, then you solve the issue.
+Most of the issues are caused by a lack of adequate support, and if you can correct this, then you solve the issue.

-Pretty much the best way to do this, if not the simplest, is to grab a body pillow that gives you all over support.
-That's why we've decided to put together this review of the best pregnancy body pillow options.
+Pretty much the best way to do this, if not the simplest, is to grab a body pillow.
+That's why we've decided to put together these reviews.

 The perfect C shape for all over support

 Beautiful cover is so pretty